HenningAthor/DES-Cracker/README.md

 xxxxxxxxxxxxxxxx to yyyyyyyyyyyyyyyy with key zzz

-showing the plaintext xxx which was encrypted with the key zzz to the cryptotext yyy.
+showing the plaintext xxx, which was encrypted with the key zzz, and the resulting cryptotext yyy.

 Project created by
 Henning Woydt, henningmartin.woydt@uni-jena.de